Historical Religious Buildings Walking Tour, Saint Louis

 The church is made up of a two-story limestone building connected to a three-story office/service building.
 The design of the church was the work of renowned Baltimore architect Thomas Dixon.
 Local architect Jerome B. Legg supervised its construction.
 The church features many elements of Gothic Revival style, such as its pointed arches, stained glass windows, and ornate carvings.

 In 1924, a three-story addition was built to the west of the original building.
-St. Louis architects Mauran, Russell & Crowell designed this addition, which was made of brick and stone.
+Saint Louis architects Mauran, Russell & Crowell designed this addition, which was made of brick and stone.
 The addition complements the original building and is also built in the Gothic Revival style.

 4